- Program and Partnerships Overview

 - City of Salisbury

-The Chesapeake Bay Trust is proud to partner with the City of Baltimore Department of Public Works, Charles County, Harford County, Howard County, the City of Gaithersburg, and the City of Salisbury to offer the Outreach and Restoration Grant Program.
-This grant program encourages outreach and community engagement activities that increase stewardship ethic of natural resources and on-the-ground restoration activities that demonstrate restoration techniques and engage Maryland citizens in the restoration and protection of the Chesapeake Bay and its rivers.
-This grant program funds projects in partner areas as well as throughout Maryland.
+The Chesapeake Bay Trust is proud to partner with Charles County, the City of Annapolis, the City of Baltimore Department of Public Works, the City of Gaithersburg, the City of Salisbury, Harford County, Howard County, and the Maryland Department of Transportation Maryland Port Administration to offer the Outreach and Restoration Grant Program.
+This grant program encourages outreach, community engagement activities, and on-the-ground restoration projects that increase knowledge, change behavior, and accelerate stewardship of natural resources that involve residents in restoring local green spaces, waterways, and natural resources.

 By The Numbers